A Church with a History of Over 185 Years

 Zion remained on its original site until 1835 when the congregation Third church buildingmoved to a beautiful seven and one-half acre grove of oak and pine on the east side of the Charlotte-Statesville road.
 That year, during the Sugar Creek Conference, there appears for the first time "Mount" before the name Zion.

-During the reconstruction years after the War Between the States, a second larger frame church building was erected in 1870.
+During the reconstruction years after the Civil War, a second larger frame church building was erected in 1870.
 Between 1898 and 1903 a new brick church was built in front of the frame church and later in 1954 the first service was held in the 4th (present) building.
 1961 saw the addition of a new Educational Building at the rear of the church and 1990 was Open House of Mount Zion's new Stough Family Life Center.

-During the time of the Civil War, Mount Zion offered the church grounds for the muster of two companies of proud sons, husbands, and fathers who donned the grey uniform of the Confederacy.
-There are forty-six Confederate Soldiers buried in the church cemetery.
+During the time of the Civil War, Mount Zion offered the church grounds for the muster of two companies of confederate soldiers.
+There are forty-six confederate soldiers buried in the church cemetery.
 In 1900 the Mount Zion Church property was designated as the permanent site for the United Confederate Veteran Reunions.
-Later, in 1910, a large Confederate Memorial Monument was erected in front of Mount Zion Church.
 The last official Confederate Reunion was held August 4, 1949.

 Ethel Bost, Church Member and Missionary in China and Japan for 50 Years